jackyscript/functional-dojo/README.md

 * Javascript 😎
 * Java 🤓

-The intent is to share tips, hints and tidbits about functional programming in a simple executable manner and I want to give back to fellow programmers. 😊
+The intent is to share tips, hints and tidbits about functional programming in a simple executable manner.
+It is my hope and wish to give back to fellow programmers. 😊

 ## Prerequisites: